NEW: our limited Flow Edition • Now 100 days trial with all sets NEW: our limited Flow Edition • Now 100 days trial with all sets

 Coping Strategies

 • Emotional Support: Encourage your child to talk about their feelings.
-Sometimes setbacks can be triggered by emotional changes or stress.
+Sometimes setbacks can also be triggered by emotional changes or stress.

 Photo by @isabelplett